 \subsection{Sampled Channel Capacity}

-We aim to design a sampler that works at rates below the Nyquist rate (i.e. the channel bandwidth $W$).
-In particular, we consider the class of periodic sampling systems, which subsume the most widely used sampling mechanisms in practice.
+We aim to design a sampler that operates below the Nyquist rate (i.e. the channel bandwidth $W$).
+In particular, the present work focuses on the class of filter-bank and modulation-bank sampling systems, which subsumes the most widely used sampling mechanisms in practice.